Vivonet/Gravity/README.md

 In Gravity, to add a table to your view you simply add a UITableView node to your layout and provide it with a *row template*, which is itself a view that is either written directly into the parent document, or a reference to a child document.
 Each instantiation of a row from the template will have a different data context for each element of the table's data source, and will render itself accordingly.
 We *still* don't need a controller for any of this.

 ###Rapid Prototyping
-Gravity is so simple, you can actually use it to build *actual* interfaces faster than you could mock them up using a mockup tool.
+Once you get the hang of it, Gravity is so simple you can often use it to build *actual* interfaces faster than you could mock them up using a mockup tool.
 Use it to sketch out a functioning UI for your app in minutes rather than the hours native Auto Layout would take.

 Gravity uses all native types (except for the special GravityView), so migrating from a Gravity-based layout to a storyboard or XIB is also very natural.
 Just make your controller properties IBOutlets and bind them as usual.

 But why you would want to do that I have no idea, because…

 ###No More Interface Builder!
 One of the main motivations for Gravity was to break free of the horror known as Interface Builder.
 Now you can finally architect your interfaces simply and precisely in code.
 No need for scary wishy-washy mouse-driven interface design anymore.
 Take complete control of your layout and ditch less worthy paradigms and complex proprietary file formats.
-Interfaces should not be drawn with a mouse.
-That's really all there is to say about it.

 ###No More Outlets!
 Outlets are a joke.
 Most frameworks would simply bind interface elements to their code-side counterparts automatically (as does Gravity), but for some reason Apple felt like burdening the user with this bizarre ritual of tying views to their properties manually by dragging lines from Interface Builder into your code file.
 Okay.